maarten-pennings/Lego-Mindstorms/ms4/faq.md

 - Another way it to only download, not _run_: press the Download button in the slot selection pane.

 - A special way to run is _streaming_ mode.
   It does not save the project in a slot.
-So code is lost after stopping the program.
+So code is lost on the hub after stopping the program.
   Python does not support streaming.

 ![Play](images/play.png)